Pseudo-effectivity of the relative canonical divisor and uniruledness in positive characteristic: A flat non-uniruled smooth cover

-\item there is an $h \in H^0(X,\sH^s)$ such that for all $1 \leq j \leq l$ we have $h_{x_j} \in I_j \setminus \big( I_j \cdot m_{X,x_j}\big)$. \end{itemize} Let $\Gamma \in |\sH^s|$ be the divisor corresponding to $h$, and set $D:= d \Gamma$.
+\item There is an $h \in H^0(X,\sH^s)$ such that for all $1 \leq j \leq l$, we have $h_{x_j} \in I_j \setminus \left( I_j \cdot m_{X,x_j}\right)$. \end{itemize} Let $\Gamma \in |\sH^s|$ be the divisor corresponding to $h$, and set $D:= d \Gamma$.
 The main point is that if we apply the action of \autoref{eq:non_zero_semi_stable_part:action} to $g_j$, then by the above choice of $D$, this is the same as applying the trace (or more precisely $H^0\left(X, \Tr_{F^e} \otimes \Id_{\sH^s} \right)$) to $g_j \cdot h^{p^e-1}$.
 As

-using \autoref{rem:Frobenius_trace_locally} it follows that trace takes $g_{j} \cdot h^{p^e-1}$ to a section that also satisfies the property \autoref{eq:non_zero_semi_stable_part:vanishing}.
+using \autoref{rem:Frobenius_trace_locally}, it follows that trace takes $g_{j} \cdot h^{p^e-1}$ to a section that also satisfies property \autoref{eq:non_zero_semi_stable_part:vanishing}.
 In particular, the same holds for the image of $g_j$ via the action of \autoref{eq:non_zero_semi_stable_part:action}.
-Iterating this argument we obtain that after iterating the action of \autoref{eq:non_zero_semi_stable_part:action} arbitrary many times for every $1 \leq j \leq l$ there will be a section in the image that is non-zero at $x_j$ and it is zero at $x_{j'}$ for every $j \neq j'$.
-This shows that the image is at least $l$-dimensional after arbitrary many iterations, concluding our proof.
+Iterating this argument, we obtain that after iterating the action of \autoref{eq:non_zero_semi_stable_part:action} arbitrarily many times, for every $1 \leq j \leq l$, there will be a section in the image that is non-zero at $x_j$ and is zero at $x_{j'}$ for every $j \neq j'$.
+This shows that the image is at least $l$-dimensional after arbitrarily many iterations, concluding our proof. \end{proof}